 Generally, the larger stuff like furniture or heavy items are displayed under cover in a car port or tent.
 The smaller things, like knick knacks, gew gaws and trinkets are on a table, tools and larger items placed underneath.

 Often, they aren't labeled as to a price; it's up to you to offer what you think it's worth - sometimes over valuing it!
-Most people who put on a garage sale just want to get rid of their clutter, so they'll entertain any off as long as it's fair.
+Most people who put on a garage sale just want to get rid of their clutter, so they'll entertain any offer as long as it's fair.

 Some items I've picked up over the years of going to garage sales are the left overs at the end of the day that no-one else wanted.

-A lot of garage sale signs say 'no early birds' which means, don't show up at the crack of dawn before I have my coffee hoping to get a jump on anyone else and take the good stuff first.
+A lot of garage sale signs say 'no early birds' which means, 'don't show up at the crack of dawn before I have my coffee hoping to get a jump on anyone else and take the good stuff first'.

 It helps to have a list of things to look for - but don't get too rigid or you'll miss that special treasure.
 Keep an open mind, and keep your eyes open too.